james2doyle/ohdoylerules.com/content/personal-project/minimal-raspberry-pi-os.md

 ## Introduction

 I have had a [Raspberry Pi B+](http://www.raspberrypi.org/products/model-b/) for a while now, and I was looking to setup a very minimal Linux OS.
+I am sure this would work fine with the Pi 2.

-Although the other [Raspberry Pi OSs](http://www.raspberrypi.org/downloads/) are great, a lot of them are too feature-full and have packaged GUI libraries I never use.
-So I wanted to install something much more bare than the ones on the Raspberry Pi website.
+Although the other [Raspberry Pi OSs](http://www.raspberrypi.org/downloads/) are great, a lot of them are too feature-full (read bloated) and have a packaged GUI that I would never use.
+Therefore, I wanted to install something much more *naked* than the ones on the Raspberry Pi website.

 Enter, [Moebius](http://sourceforge.net/projects/moebiuslinux/).
 A few words from the Moebius site:

-> [Moebius] is a Raspberry PI armhf Debian based distribution targeted to have a minimal footprint.
+> [Moebius] is a Raspberry Pi armhf Debian based distribution targeted to have a minimal footprint.
 Size, speed and optimizations are main goals for this distro...

-With that said, the *unzipped img* is about 110Mb.
-That is very small.
+With that said, the *unzipped `img`* file is about **110Mb**.
+That is pretty small!

-The other thing that Moebius does is remove the default Raspbian sources from apt-get.
+The other thing that Moebius does is remove the default Raspbian sources from `apt-get`.
 This means *you can't just download all the Rasbian packages* you want.

 Moebius introduces the idea of containers.
 This isn't the same container technology like Docker.
 The "containers" are more like groups of packages.
 When installing a Moebius container, everything is installed in `/usr/bin` as if it came with the system.